 Canada sees more than ten million people visit the emergency room each year.
-That’s one-third of our country’s population in emergency room visits.
+That's one-third of our country's population.

 Quite the taxing number of people on our healthcare system.

-What’s more, that’s not counting the countless doctor visits (checkups and illnesses) that everyone makes.
+What's more, that's not counting the doctor and specialist visits that Canadians attend each year.

 And while our healthcare system takes great care of our citizens and is affordable, not everyone has easy access to healthcare.

-The public health system works well but doesn’t cover everything Canadians need to stay healthy, especially in terms of preventative care.
+The public health system works well but doesn't cover everything Canadians need to stay healthy, especially in terms of preventative care.

-You’re covered for physician visits and the emergency rooms.
+You're covered for physician visits and the emergency rooms.
 Though lacking are prescription medication and non emergency dental services, unless of course you are under 25 or over 65.

-For most, it’s not an issue.
+For most, it's not an issue.
 Employer-provided health care and private policies cover many of the services that provincial plans don't.

-However, for the unemployed among us, lacking coverage for things like medication becomes a huge issue.
+However, for the unemployed among us, lacking coverage for things like medication becomes a more pressing issue.

 Is There a Solution?

-Not only is money tight, but the ability to have expensive medication covered is gone.
+Not only is money tight, but the ability to have costly medication may be compromised.
 And you never know when illness can arise.